DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 or matrix-based models to describe the relationship between the undistorted space and distorted space.
 Some models were proposed for only one type of distortion while others are for both distortion types including the location of the optical center.
-From a selected model, one can find a practical approach to calculate the parameters of this model.
+From a selected model, we can find a practical approach to calculate the parameters of this model.

-To calculate parameters of a distortion model, one needs to be able to determine the coordinates of reference points in the distorted space and their positions in the undistorted space, correspondingly.
-Reference points can be extracted using an acquired image of a `calibration object <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=7501>`_ giving a line or dot-pattern image (:numref:`fig_5`), which is distorted.
-Using conditions that lines of these points must be straight, equidistant, parallel, or perpendicular one can estimate the locations of these reference-points in the undistorted space with high-accuracy.
+To calculate parameters of a distortion model, we have to determine the coordinates of reference points in the distorted space and their positions in the undistorted space, correspondingly.
+Reference points can be extracted using an image of a `calibration object <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=7501>`__ giving a line or dot-pattern image (:numref:`fig_5`), which is distorted.
+Using conditions that lines of these points must be straight, equidistant, parallel, or perpendicular we can estimate the locations of these reference-points in the undistorted space with high-accuracy.

-*Discorpy* is the Python implementation of radial distortion correction methods presented in :cite:`Vo:2015`.
+Discorpy is the Python implementation of radial distortion correction methods presented in :cite:`Vo:2015`.
 These methods employ polynomial models and use a calibration image for calculating coefficients of the models where the optical center is determined independently.
 The reason of using these models and a